-Or limited liability company such as GmbH and joint-stock company – AG.
-However, you will need to have the starting capital to be able to found them.
+Or limited liability companies such as GmbH and joint-stock company – AG.
+However, you will need to have the starting capital to be able to start them.

 Therefore you can become self-employed through proprietorship or by opening your own company.
 Self-employment is possible in almost every industry.

-If you decide for your own company tax structure will be different that I describe in this post.
+If you decide to own a company, the tax structure will be different from what we describe in this article.
 Read more here about taxation related to GmbH in Germany.

-Self-employed people most likely have a kind of ownership in Germany, such as a shop, small office, or any other physical representable where they sell their products and services.
+Self-employed people most likely have a kind of ownership in Germany, such as a shop, small office, or any other physical representative where they sell their products and services.

 - it’s a form of gainful employment